T-Pau/Anykey/README.md

 ![Screenshot](screenshot.png)

-This program displays the state of the keyboard and joysticks.
+This program monitors the keyboard and joysticks.

-The upper window displays which keys are currently pressed.
+The upper window shows the state of the keyboard.

 The lower window shows the state of two joysticks connected to the controller ports.

-To display other controller types or joystick adapters, please use the companion program [Joyride](https://github.com/T-Pau/Joyride).
+To test other controller types or joystick adapters, please use the companion program [Joyride](https://github.com/T-Pau/Joyride).

+## Keyboard

+The keys are displayed in the same layout as the physical keyboard.

+Keys that are currently pressed are displayed inverted.

+Keys that were previously pressed are displayed in a lighter gray.
+This helps detect dead keys.
+To reset the state of all keys to unpressed, exit the program with run/stop restore and restart it with run.

+## Joystick

+Joysticks contain a stick or d-pad with switches for the four cardinal directions and up to three buttons.

+Pressed directions and buttons are displayed inverted.

+Buttons 2 and 3 bring an analog potentiometer to a low value by connecting its pin to +5V.

-## Technical Limitations
+## Special Keys

+`Shift Lock` and the left `Shift` key appear as the same key to the computer and cannot be reliably distinguished on all computers.

 The `Restore` key cannot be read directly.
 Anykey can detect when the key is pressed, but it can't detect for how long.

+## Technical Limitations

 Joysticks interfere with reading the keyboard.
 When a joystick is pressed, certain keys can't be read.
 These keys will be ignored while the joystick is pressed.
 If such a key was pressed before the joystick, it will remain pressed until the joystick is released.
 Auto fire might defeat this detection and result in phantom key presses.